-The group's risk-taking potential (RTP) in the gone concern approach, defined as the consolidated group equity (net of intangibles, minority interests and deferred tax assets) plus ProCredit Holding's subordinated debt, amounted to EUR 752 million as of the end of December 2017.
-At the end of 2016, the Management set the Resources Available to Cover Risk (RAtCR) at an amount of EUR 675 million, applicable for one year.
+The group's risk-taking potential (RTP) in the gone concern approach, defined as the consolidated group equity (net of intangibles, minority interests and deferred tax assets) plus ProCredit Holding's subordinated debt, amounted to EUR 841 million as of the end of December 2018.
+The Management set the Resources Available to Cover Risk (RAtCR) at an amount of EUR 720 million.
 This reflects the maximum acceptable risk amount for the ProCredit group; moreover, taking account for the conservative risk tolerance, it was set significantly below the group's RTP in order to ensure the existence of a sufficient security buffer.
-The RAtCR is then, on the basis of the risk appetite, distributed among the individually quantifiable risks once per year.
-The economic capital required to cover the risks is compared monthly with the capital available for each risk and for covering all risks.
+The economic capital required to cover the risks is compared with the internal capital available for each risk and for covering all risks.

-The table below shows the distribution of RAtCR among the different risks and the limit utilisation as of end-December 2017.
-In the standard scenario, which under the gone concern approach is calculated with a 99.9% confidence level, the ProCredit group needs 71.3% of its RAtCR and 63.9% of its RTP to cover its risk profile.
+The table below shows the distribution of RAtCR among the different risks and the limit utilisation as of end-December 2018.
+In the standard scenario, which under the gone concern approach is calculated with a 99.9% confidence level, the ProCredit group needs 64.9% of its RAtCR and 55.5% of its RTP to cover its risk profile.